 This is a storm off the top of Saturn's north pole.
 Researchers estimate the storm is 1,250 miles across.

 In this shot of Saturn's north pole, we see the hexagon-shaped jet stream that circles the planet.

 A Sign Of Life?

 Saturn's moon Enceladus might have an ocean on it, or at least scientists think it might.
-This image shows geysers around the moon's south pole, with what appears to be ice-water rivers underneath its ice shell.
+This image shows geysers around the moon's south pole, with what appear to be ice-water rivers underneath its ice shell.

 Cassini's Last View Of Earth, Through Saturn's Rings

 This photo, captured on April 12, 2017, shows the speck of light Earth appears to be from 870 million miles away.
 This shot was taken through Saturn's icy A ring and F ring.